Big Pigeon in Southwest Iowa

 • entered service 15 Mar 1944 from Villisca, Montgomery Co.; service credited to Montgomery Co.; buried Villisca Cem.

 • attending anti-aircraft Artillery School, Fort Bliss, TX; d.
-3 Aug 1944 near Villisca while home on leave; vehicle lost control & overturned.
+3 Aug 1944 near Villisca while home on leave; lost control of vehicle, which then overturned.

 † Wagner, Egbert Vernon, SN O-9476, US Marine Corps Aviation, Pott.
 Co.